Colin Ingleby-Mackenzie: Hampshire captaincy

 Following the 1960 season, he captained E. W. Swanton's personal team on a tour to the West Indies, where he made four first-class appearances.
 In 1961, he guided Hampshire to their first County Championship title.
 Their triumph was, in part, due to Ingleby-Mackenzie's bold captaincy: 10 of their 19 victories that season were attributable to bold declarations on the third (and last) day, in a summer when the opposing team could not be made to follow-on.
 His mode of captaincy encapsulated his motto upon being appointed in 1958: "Win or lose, let's entertain or perish."
-With the likes of West Indian opening batsman Roy Marshall and the pace bowlers Derek Shackleton and Butch White, he possessed a team which could back up his risk-taking captaincy.
+With the likes of West Indian opening batsman Roy Marshall and the pace bowlers Derek Shackleton and Butch White, he possessed a team that could back up his risk-taking captaincy.
 He was ably assisted by Leo Harrison, who he would often confide in for advice.
 His own personal contribution with the bat to Hampshire's triumph was 1,321 runs at an average of 28.10, from 31 first-class matches.
 His only century in 1961 was arguably his most important innings for Hampshire, when he made an unbeaten 132 against Essex in 140 minutes at Cowes, to help secure a vital victory, after Hampshire had been 35 for 4 chasing 240 runs.
 When asked how Hampshire had achieved their Championship success, Ingleby-Mackenzie answered "wine, women and song" and "well, everyone in bed in time for breakfast, I suppose".

 Hampshire were unable to repeat their success in the 1962 County Championship, finishing tenth.
 He again passed a thousand runs for the season, for the fifth and last time, scoring 1,077 at an average of 22.43, with one century.
 He wrote his autobiography, Many a Slip, in 1962.
 John Arlott said the book "reflects a considerable capacity for the enjoyment of most pleasures... [and] presents a picture of a young man engagingly carefree in a way that seems to belong to a different age from ours".
 Following the 1962 season, he toured Africa and Malaya with a Commonwealth XI, playing in one first-class match against Rhodesia.
-He led Hampshire to a tenth placed finish in the 1963 County Championship, though played in only nineteen first-class matches during the season.
+He led Hampshire to a tenth placed finish in the 1963 County Championship, though he played in only nineteen first-class matches during the season.
 His absence was caused by an illness he had picked up in Australia during the winter, but had not fully recovered from, necessitating rest and recuperation in August.
 Earlier in the season, he had the distinction of captaining Hampshire in their inaugural List A one-day match against Derbyshire in the Gillette Cup, with Ingleby-Mackenzie keeping wicket in place of regular wicket-keeper Brian Timms.